 In 1840, William Shivers donated three acres of land to establish a Methodist church.
-He was one born in 1783 in Edgecomb, North Carolina and was one of the first settlers in the Jewell area before 1810.
+He was born in 1783 in Edgecombe County, North Carolina, and was one of the first settlers in the Jewell area before 1810.
 The Rock Mill Plantation and environs included the Rock Mill Plantation House (which still stands beautifully today), a grist mill, a cotton carding mill, and support buildings.

-The names of the earliest members of the church – Birdsong, Brantley, Lewis to name but a few – can be seen throughout the cemetery across the street.
-The Jewell community town green offers a great and quiet picnic spot that serves for great family moments or solitary reflection on our shared religious history and heritage.
+The names of the earliest church members – Birdsong, Brantley, Lewis to name but a few – can be seen throughout the cemetery across the street.
+The Jewell community town green offers a quiet picnic spot for great family moments or solitary reflections on our shared religious history and heritage.

 The built in pews are a unique feature to Rock Mill Methodist.
 The wide pine boards, which were probably originally unfinished, have been treated in a way that brings out the beautiful graining of the wood and also serves to protect the wood against stains and future wearing.
 Four panel doors with fluted casing and rosette corner blocks can be seen in the background.